nazpins/naztech-automated-data-sorting-tools/README.md

 ## Warning

-Please note that the script modifies the structure of the directory you specify by organizing files into folders.
-It is highly recommended to back up your data before running the script to avoid any unintended loss or modification of files.
+Please note that these programs will modify the structure of directories you specify by organizing files into folders.
+It is highly recommended to back up your data before running any of these programs to avoid unintended loss or modification of data.

 ## License